-Because cold pressed Bergamot Essential Oil it is highly phototoxic, it must be used with care on the skin and avoided when exposed to the sun or UV rays.
-Bergaptene is the naturally occurring chemical constituent found in cold pressed Bergamot Essential Oil that makes the cold pressed oil highly phototoxic.
-Varieties of furocoumarin-free (FCF) cold pressed Bergamot Essential Oil are available that have the bergaptene synthetically removed.
-Bergamot Essential Oil is also sometimes available as a steam distilled oil.
+Bergamot Oil is also known for its ability to help combat oily skin and acne.
+However, it must be used very careful on the skin.
+Cold pressed Bergamot Essential Oil is highly phototoxic, and it must be avoided when exposed to the sun or UV rays.
+Bergaptene is the naturally occurring constituent found in cold pressed Bergamot Essential Oil that makes the cold pressed oil phototoxic.
+Varieties of furocoumarin-free (FCF) cold pressed Bergamot Essential Oil are available that have the bergaptene removed.
+Bergamot Oil is also sometimes available as a steam distilled oil.

 Common Method of Extraction